-As the capital of Alberta, Edmonton is a vibrant city surrounded by wonderful wilderness!
-Many visitors are in search of the best Edmonton restaurants when they visit and need somewhere to refuel after their adventures.
-Known mainly for its high-quality beef, Edmonton also boasts a culinary scene that has captured the hearts of Alberta, as well as all of Canada.
+As the capital of Alberta, Edmonton is a vibrant city surrounded by incredible wilderness!
+Many visitors search for the best restaurants in Edmonton when they visit and need somewhere to refuel after their adventures.
+Known mainly for high-quality beef, Edmonton also boasts a culinary scene that has captured the hearts of Alberta, as well as all of Canada.

 The Best Restaurants in Edmonton to Try

-It’s home to its own microbrewery, and one of the best breweries in Edmonton – Blind Enthusiasm Brewing.
-Making their own drafts on-site brings a new meaning to the definition of fresh.
+It’s home to its own microbrewery and one of the best breweries in Edmonton – Blind Enthusiasm Brewing.
+Making their own drafts on-site brings a new meaning to a fresh definition.
 Every small batch on tap is unique, from their ZestyZee to their Yen ’til Two.
 Opt for the picturesque patio seating if you prefer to dine al fresco.

 There are many sharing plate options, so feel free to mix and match for optimal snacking.
 The Fresh B.C.
 Spot Prawns on the Barbie is a succulent dish not to be missed at Biera.